Mike Brey

-Michael Paul Brey (born March 22, 1959) is an American basketball coach.
-Currently an assistant coach for the Atlanta Hawks of the National Basketball Association, he was previously the men's head basketball coach at the University of Notre Dame.
-Brey served as the coach for 23 seasons from his hiring in 2000 until his resignation at the end of the 2022–23 season.
+Michael Paul Brey (born March 22, 1959) is an American basketball coach who is an assistant coach for the Atlanta Hawks of the National Basketball Association (NBA).
+He previously served as head coach of the Delaware Fightin' Blue Hens from 1995 to 2000, and the Notre Dame Fighting Irish from 2000 to 2023.

 Early life and education

 Brey, the son of Olympic swimmer Betty Brey, graduated from DeMatha Catholic High School in Hyattsville, Maryland in 1977.
 As a two-year letter winner under coach Morgan Wootten, Brey helped the team to a 55–9 mark.
 He enrolled at Northwestern State University, where he played varsity basketball for three years (1977–1980).
 He played one season at George Washington in 1981–82 after sitting out the 1980–81 season as a transfer.
-He served as team captain and was named most valuable player with 5.0 points and 4.8 rebounds per game for the Colonials.
+He served as team captain and was named most valuable player with 5.0 points and 4.8 assists per game for the Colonials.
 In 1982 Brey graduated from George Washington University with a bachelor's degree in physical education.